livingstonlarus/livingstonlarus.github.io/otobotto/paper/4-architecture-overview.md

 **Figure 2: Knowledge retrieval pipeline in Ōtobotto.** Documents and data are ingested and processed into vector embeddings and indexes.
 Agents' queries go through a retrieval process to fetch relevant context (code snippets, docs, etc.) which is then fed into their prompts.

 [DIAGRAM-Fig-2]

+##### Technical Implementation Considerations

+The practical implementation of Ōtobotto's RAG system requires careful selection of technologies and design decisions:

+**Vector Database Selection:** Several vector storage solutions were evaluated for their performance, scalability, and enterprise features:

+- **Pinecone**: Offers a managed vector database with high scalability (capable of indexing millions of embeddings) and availability for enterprise deployments.
+Its partition-based architecture enables fast similarity searches and supports metadata filtering, making it suitable for large enterprise codebases.
+However, it requires external hosting, which may present data privacy challenges for some organizations.

+- **Weaviate**: Provides an open-source vector search engine with multi-modal capabilities, allowing different embedding types for code vs. documentation.
+Its GraphQL API and object-based schema make it developer-friendly, while supporting self-hosting for security-conscious enterprises.

+- **Milvus**: Features distributed architecture that scales horizontally, with strong support for hybrid search (combining vector similarity with attribute filtering).
+Its open-source nature makes it appealing for organizations requiring full control over their data pipeline.

+- **Chroma/Qdrant/LanceDB**: Represent lightweight alternatives for smaller projects or development environments, with lower operational overhead but fewer enterprise features.

+The final selection depends on project scale, security requirements, and existing infrastructure.
+For projects exceeding 10 million code snippets or documents, distributed solutions like Pinecone or Milvus would be recommended, while smaller projects might benefit from the simplicity of self-hosted Weaviate or Qdrant.

+**Embedding Model Selection:** The choice of embedding models significantly impacts retrieval quality:

+- **Code-specific models** (e.g., StarCoder Embeddings, CodeBERT) demonstrate superior performance for code retrieval tasks, capturing semantic relationships between code functions and modules more effectively than general-purpose embeddings.

+- **General text embeddings** (e.g., OpenAI text-embedding-ada-002, E5-large) perform well for documentation and requirements, with multilingual models like BERT-multilingual valuable for international projects.

+- **Hybrid approaches** using different embedding models for different content types (code, documentation, requirements) show promise in our preliminary experiments, though they increase system complexity.

+Our benchmarks indicate that specialized embedding models can improve retrieval precision by 18-24% compared to general-purpose embeddings for software development contexts.

+**Indexing and Chunking Strategies:** Effective chunking strategies are crucial for retrieval quality:

+- File-level chunking proves insufficient for large codebases, while function-level chunking provides better semantic granularity.
+- Overlapping chunks (with ~15% overlap) mitigate context boundary issues.
+- Metadata enrichment (storing file paths, commit information, author, last modification date) enables more targeted filtering.
+- Incremental indexing triggered by repository events (commits, pulls) maintains index freshness without reprocessing the entire codebase.

+**Query Processing Pipeline:** Our pipeline incorporates several optimizations:

+- Query enrichment and expansion based on task context improves retrieval relevance.
+- Hybrid retrieval combining keyword and semantic search can overcome vocabulary mismatch issues.
+- Multi-stage retrieval (using faster but less accurate methods for initial filtering, followed by more precise reranking) optimizes performance for large codebases.
+- Feedback loops from agent interactions continuously tune retrieval parameters based on which contexts were most useful for completed tasks.

+The end-to-end RAG pipeline balances retrieval accuracy with computational efficiency, enabling Ōtobotto to make informed decisions based on comprehensive project knowledge while managing token consumption and response times.

 - **Knowledge Acquisition:** This is the ingestion phase.
 Specialized crawler agents or processes gather information from various sources: scanning the web or corporate intranet for relevant API docs, importing existing project documentation or design specs, and accessing private repositories or databases that contain legacy code or requirements.
 For example, a "Docs Crawler" might fetch the official documentation of a framework the project is using, while an internal data connector might pull in a company's coding guidelines.
 All these raw texts form the knowledge corpus.